-This document makes reference to the data standard known as GS1.
-This is a global data standard developed for healthcare supply chains that is already in use by several IPAs.
-The document provides information on how to use that standard in the context of international tenders for health commodities procured; however, it should not be interpreted as an endorsement for the use of specific data standards for countries that receive any health commodities, regardless of whether or not their procurement is executed by the IPAs, and also does not intend to endorse a specific standards agency.
+This document refers to the global standard known as GS1.
+GS1 is a neutral, not-for-profit, international organisation that develops global standards and solutions to improve the efficiency and visibility of supply chains across industries.
+GS1, in partnership with the user community, has developed a global standard for healthcare supply chains that is already in use by several IPAs.
+The document provides information on how to use that standard in the context of international tenders for health commodities procured; however, it should not be interpreted as an endorsement for the use of specific data standards for countries that receive any health commodities, regardless of whether their procurement is executed by the IPAs, and also does not intend to endorse a specific standards agency.